Lambert-Eaton myasthenic syndrome (LEMS)

 Diagnosis

-Lambert Eaton Myasthenic Syndrome (LEMS) may be diagnosed using a blood test to detect for the presence of anti-VGCC auto-antibodies as well as repetitive nerve stimulation (RNS) test to identify specific patterns of abnormalities in the response to motor nerve stimulation.6 Single fibre electromyography (SFEMG) has also been used to detect impaired neuromuscular transmission in LEMS.4
+LEMS may be diagnosed using a blood test to detect for the presence of anti-VGCC auto-antibodies as well as repetitive nerve stimulation (RNS) test to identify specific patterns of abnormalities in the response to motor nerve stimulation.2 Single fibre electromyography (SFEMG) has also been used to detect impaired neuromuscular transmission in LEMS.

 Treatment

-There is no curative treatment for Lambert Eaton Myasthenic Syndrome (LEMS).
-Treatment of LEMS typically involves treatment of tumour if one is present, and management of the symptoms.4 This may include oral medications to control the condition, such as:2,6
+There is currently no curative treatment for LEMS.
+Treatment of LEMS typically involves treatment of tumour if one is present, and management of the symptoms.4 This involves a multidisciplinary care team and may include oral medications to control the condition, including:2,6

 There may also be other strategies to treat specific symptoms and complications associated with LEMS.